CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 Solving for $r$:

-Ques:3 Name important defence mechanisms in plants against herbivory.
+Ques:3 Name important defense mechanisms in plants against herbivory.

 Ans: Plant defense mechanisms against herbivory: